wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 Troposphere and Sceptre makes CFN easier to write with basic loops and logic that CFN lacks.
 But in <a target="_blank" href="https://aws.amazon.com/about-aws/whats-new/2018/09/introducing-aws-cloudformation-macros/">Sep 2018 CloudFormation got <a target="_blank" href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">macros</a> to do iteration and interpolation (find-and-replace).
 Caveat: it requires dependencies to be setup.

-CFN limits the size of objects uploaded to S3.
+CF/CFN (Cloud Formation) limits the size of objects uploaded to S3.

 AWS Cloud Formation and Terraform can both be used at the same time.
 Terraform is often used to handle security groups, IAM resources, VPCs, Subnets, and policy documents; while CFN is used for actual infrastructural components, now that cloud formation has released <strong>drift detection</strong>.